Align your product strategy to your organizational goals

 - Forward individual emails into Productboard, or set up auto-forwarding.

-We're big fans of the "Inbox zero" philosophy - and that applies to your Productboard inbox, too!
+We're big fans of the "Inbox zero" philosophy - and that applies to your Productboard Insights board, too!
 Once you finish creating an insight, process the original note to archive it.
-(Don't worry, you can always retrieve it later!)
+(Don't worry, you can always retrieve it later from All notes!)

 Building user impact scores: